-2.3 Publication of Cochrane Reviews in print journals and books
+2.4 Publication of Cochrane reviews in print journals and books

-Reviewers may wish to seek co-publication of Cochrane Reviews in peer-reviewed medical journals, particularly in those journals that have expressed enthusiasm for co-publication of Cochrane Reviews.
-For the Cochrane Collaboration, there is one essential condition of co-publication: Cochrane Reviews must remain free for dissemination in any and all media, without restriction from any of them.
-To ensure this, Cochrane reviewers grant the Collaboration world-wide licences for these activities, and do not sign over exclusive copyright to any journal or other publisher.
-A journal is free to request a non-exclusive copyright that permits it to publish and re-publish a review, but this cannot restrict the publication of the review by the Cochrane Collaboration in whatever form the Collaboration feels appropriate.
+Authors may wish to seek co-publication of Cochrane reviews in peer-reviewed healthcare journals, particularly in those journals that have expressed enthusiasm for co-publication of Cochrane reviews.
+For The Cochrane Collaboration, there is one essential condition of copublication: Cochrane reviews must remain free for dissemination in any and all media, without restriction from any of them.
+To ensure this, Cochrane authors grant the Collaboration world-wide licences for these activities, and do not sign over exclusive copyright to any journal or other publisher.
+A journal is free to request a non-exclusive copyright that permits it to publish and re-publish a review, but this cannot restrict the publication of the review by The Cochrane Collaboration in whatever form the Collaboration feels appropriate.
+To republish material published in the Cochrane Database of Systematic Reviews elsewhere, most particularly in print journals, authors must complete a 'permission to publish' form available in the Cochrane Manual (www.cochrane.org/admin/manual.htm), along with an explanation of the procedures to follow.

-Reviewers are strongly discouraged from publishing Cochrane Reviews in journals before they are ready for publication in CDSR.
-This applies particularly to Centre directors and editors of Review Groups.
+Authors are strongly discouraged from publishing Cochrane reviews in journals before they are ready for publication in CDSR.
+This applies particularly to Centre directors and editors of CRGs.
 However, journals will sometimes insist that the publication of the review in CDSR should not precede publication in print.
-When this is the case, reviewers should submit a review for publication in the journal after agreement from their CRG editor and before publication in CDSR.
-Publication in print should not be subject to lengthy production times, and reviewers should not unduly delay publication of a Cochrane Review either because of delays from a journal or in order to resubmit their review to another journal.
+When this is the case, authors should submit a review for publication in the journal after agreement from their CRG editor and before publication in CDSR.
+Publication in print should not be subject to lengthy production times, and authors should not unduly delay publication of a Cochrane review either because of delays from a journal or in order to resubmit their review to another journal.